With summer winding down in Tucker, now is a great time to get a kick start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a mild day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test the unit once you’ve cleaned it.
+Select a warm day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can run your equipment once you’ve cleaned it.

 You’ll only need a few items: